jacquescrocker/aarrr/README.md

 ## Split Testing

-You can set up split testing easily by running
+You can set up split testing by using:

+    AARRR.split_test :landing_redesign, :options => {
+      :v1_layout => 0.9,
+      :v2_layout => 0.1
+    }

+To use these split tests, just add the following to your views:

     AARRR(request.env).split?(:landing_redesign, :v1_layout) #=> true

+The first argument is a reference to the split test that you defined in your initializer.
+The second argument is the split option to return.

-This will attach the session with a randomly selected version of the split test.
-You can then query on this by using the `split?` method.
+This will attach the session with a randomly selected version of the split test and return whether it matches the second argument.

+You can also just return the split option currently assigned to the user by using:

+    AARRR(request.env).split(:landing_redesign) #=> :v1_layout

+Split test results can be accessed via the reports, and you can slice up the user metrics based on which users saw what split.
+People who saw neither splits will not be included in the results.

 ## Ignored Cohorts

 When you start seeing screwy data (spammers, seo, scrapers) you can selectively remove these people by configuring Ignored Cohorts.
 This just excludes data before running the report calculations.

-This identified session that are likely "spam" and removes it from results.
+This allows you to identify the AARRR users that are likely "spam" and removes them from most report results.

+    # pass it a mongo query that defines the users you want to ignore
+    AARRR.ignored_cohort :googlebot, "data.useragent" => /googlebot/

 ## Pulling the Data out (generating reports)